alecjacobson/gptoolbox/README.md

 There are some mex files, whose documentation for installation are included in respective `README.md` files.

+To enable tab completion on gptoolbox's IO functions issue:

+    add_gptoolbox_tab_completion

+this takes a second or two (or 30) and then you'll need to restart MATLAB for it to take effect.

 ## License ##
 Unless marked otherwise all code is Copyright Alec Jacobson 2014.